Acute HIV Infection

 Some HIV-infected people do not have any symptoms, or may have symptoms that are mild and not particularly troublesome.

 All these symptoms can also be caused by other illnesses.
 If a person has symptoms following potential exposure to HIV, they should be tested for HIV as soon as possible.
+People concerned that they may be experiencing symptoms of acute HIV can also use the free Ada app to carry out a symptom assessment.

 Causes and stages of acute HIV infection